Responsible Travel Guide: Argentina

 Argentina is renowned for its spectacular landscapes and natural wonders, but it also has dynamic culture, fascinating heritage and, of course, first-class food and wine.
 This two-week luxury Wine & Culture Tour allows you to delve into the treasures of Argentina’s traditions.

 Next, you’ll head to Mendoza, the wine capital of Argentina.
 A mecca for wine lovers, Mendoza is a warm, sunny land of gorgeous vineyards and the finest wines.
-You’ll tour the wineries and taste the specialities, and you can also cycle through the vineyards or simply lounge in the sunshine with your favourite drop.
+You’ll tour the wineries and taste the specialties, and you can also cycle through the vineyards or simply lounge in the sunshine with your favorite drop.

 Finally, you’ll head to the Northwest, home to vast salt plains, striking red mountains, incredible rock formations, characterful towns, pretty vineyards and ancient ruins.
 You’ll touch down in charming Salta, full of superb food and wine, before setting out on the Calchaqui Valleys circuit.

 You’ll ascend into the clouds, driving through the mountain ranges for incredible panoramic views.
 You’ll finish the three-day circuit at the remarkable Ruins of Quilmes before returning to Buenos Aires to say farewell to Argentina.